ADD-ONS / OTHER VASCULAR DISORDERS

 - suitable for detecting multiple lesions

-- can be used in hormonally inactive tumors
+- applicable in hormonally inactive tumors

-- 18F-FDG PET – sensitive, but not specific for CBT
+- 18F-FDG PET – sensitive but not specific for CBT

 Laboratory studies